 UMR crisis line is available 24 hours a day: 612-301-4673 or text "UMN" to 61222

-The National Suicide Prevention Lifeline’s mission is to provide immediate assistance to individuals in suicidal crisis by connecting them to the nearest available suicide prevention and mental health service provider through a toll-free telephone number: 1-800-273-TALK (8255).
+The National Suicide & Crisis Prevention Lifeline’s mission is to provide 24/7, free and confidential support for people in distress, prevention and crisis resources and best practices for professionals in the United States.
+Dial 988 to reach the suicide and crisis prevention lifeline.
 It is the only national suicide prevention and intervention telephone resource funded by the Federal Government.

 Region 4 Adult Mobile Crisis Team: 701-364-0431

 Mobile mental health services are short-term, face-to-face services designed to restore a person's functioning level to pre-crisis levels.
 Response services offer opportunities to de-escalate a situation or problem and help people develop individualized strategies for their future concerns.

 Just as we all have physical health, we also all have mental health that needs tending for a healthy sense of well-being.
 Our mental health can be positively affected by many factors including rest, relaxation, movement, good nutrition and the support of trusted friends.
 Learning what supports your mental health is an important part of your overall development as a student.

 It is also important to know that there may be times when we need help to stay healthy, cope with adversity and build resilience.
 If you are noticing signs or wondering if you (or someone you care about) needs some support right now, know that there are beneficial resources at UMR.

 Is there a friend or someone at UMR that you are concerned about?
 Sending a Care Report is a good way to help staff at UMR provide assistance to students needing additional support.